subnub/myDrive/readme.md

 # MyDrive

-MyDrive is a Google Drive like clone, built with Node.JS, Express, and MongoDB.
+MyDrive is an Open Source Cloud Server (Similar To Google Drive), built with Node.JS, Express, React, and MongoDB.

 MyDrive Features: